 7 healthy (and cheap) food cupboard staples

 You might be raiding your cupboards more often than usual at the moment.
-Here are seven store cupboard ingredients that can help you achieve a balanced diet.
+Here are seven immune boosting food cupboard essentials that can help you achieve a balanced diet.

 An oily fish that’s a good source of vitamin D, protein and omega-3 fatty acids, mackerel may help reduce the risk of cardiovascular disease if eaten two to three times a week.
 Choose mackerel in spring water or unsaturated oil, and mix it with some onion lightly fried in olive oil, cooked rice and peas.
 You can add curry powder and some chopped boiled eggs for a simple and healthy kedgeree.